Black Donnellys: Land title dispute

-The property the Donnellys settled on originally belonged to the Canada Company which sold it to James Grace.
+The property the Donnellys settled on originally belonged to the Canada Company which sold it in turn to James Grace.
 Patrick Farrell had leased part of the lot occupied by the Donnellys.
 In 1856, owner John Grace brought an action for ejectment in the Court of Common Pleas of Huron County.
 Squatting was a common North American frontier practice often supported by the courts in the establishment of common law property rights.
 The judge, recognizing the improvements Donnelly had made to the land during his ten-year occupancy, split the lot, awarding Donnelly the north 50 acre and Farrell the south.

 Despite the settlement, hard feelings remained.
 At a barn raising bee on Saturday, June 27, 1857, James Donnelly and Farrell fought.
 There are various accounts of what transpired, but in the end Farrell suffered a blow to the head from a handspike thrown by Donnelly, and died two days later.
 James Donnelly then went into hiding.
-(Farrell's young son was adopted by the Donnellys, and was brought up by them until adulthood.)
 Almost two years later, James turned himself in to Jim Hodgins, a sympathetic Justice of the Peace.
 James was sentenced to be hanged on September 17, 1859.
 A petition for clemency started by his wife Johannah caused his sentence to be reduced to seven years in Kingston Penitentiary.

 Donnelly Stagecoach Line

-The Donnelly Stagecoach Line is believed to have been started May 24, 1873 by William Donnelly and was a huge success.
-The line of stages, which ran between London, Lucan and Exeter, was operated by William and his brothers Michael, John, and Thomas, even rivaling the official mail stage that had been in business since 1838.
+The Donnelly Stagecoach Line is believed to have been started May 24, 1873, by William Donnelly, and was a huge success.
+The line of stages, which ran between London, Lucan, and Exeter, was operated by William and his brothers Michael, John, and Thomas, even rivaling the official mail stage that had been in business since 1838.

 The Hawkshaw stage line soon felt the pressure of competition from the Donnellys.
 In October 1873, Hawkshaw sold his stage to Patrick Flanagan, a husky Irishman, who was determined to drive the Donnellys out of business.

 This set the stage for the feud between the Donnelly Stagecoach and the Flanagan & Crawly Stage — the Stagecoach Feud, as it came to be known.
 Stages were either smashed or burned, horses were savagely beaten or killed, and stables burned to the ground.

 The violence that erupted as a result of the Stagecoach Feud was mostly blamed on the Donnellys and gave the family a bad reputation.
 From that time on, almost every crime committed was blamed on the family, but although they were charged with numerous crimes, "few convictions were secured against them".